NCAA, leagues back $2.8 billion settlement, setting stage for dramatic change across college sports

 “There’s no question about it.
 It’s a huge quantum leap,” said Tom McMillen, the former Maryland basketball player and congressman who has led an association of collegiate athletic directors the past eight years.

-The details in the plan signal the end of the NCAA’s bedrock amateurism model that dates to its founding in 1906.
-Indeed, the days of NCAA punishments for athletes driving booster-provided cars started vanishing three years ago when the organization lifted restrictions on endorsement deals backed by so-called name, image and likeness money.
+Terms were not disclosed, though some details have emerged in the past few weeks.
+They signal the end of the NCAA’s bedrock amateurism model that dates to its founding in 1906.
+Indeed, the days of NCAA punishment for athletes driving booster-provided cars started vanishing three years ago when the organization lifted restrictions on endorsement deals backed by so-called name, image and likeness money.

 Now it is not far-fetched to look ahead to seasons where a star quarterback or top prospect on a college basketball team are not only cashing in big-money NIL deals but have a $100,000 school payment in the bank to play.